NarmakTwo/python-ide/README.md

 ## Background

-Nuilith started as a riff on the Programiz online IDE — same general layout, same editor feel, same kind of audience.
+Nuilith started as a riff on the Programiz online IDE.
+Same general layout, same editor feel, same kind of audience.
 The difference is that Programiz requires a server to execute code.
 Nuilith doesn't.
 Everything runs locally in the browser through Pyodide (Python compiled to WebAssembly), so once the page has loaded once, it works without any connection at all.

-The editor theme is also adapted from Programiz's CodeMirror theme.
+The editor theme is also replicated from Programiz's theme.

 ## Fully static and offline-capable